anbox-cloud/discourse-docs/manage-addons.md

 Backup and restore hooks are scripts that run automatically whenever a container is terminated or get started.
 These two hooks let you trigger customizable actions at key points in the container life cycle.

-Common use cases for these two hooks are to [backup and restore application data](https://discourse.ubuntu.com/t/usecase-container-configuration/17782#heading--backup-and-restore).
+Common use cases for these two hooks are to [back up and restore application data](https://discourse.ubuntu.com/t/back-up-and-restore-application-data/24183).
 Whenever Android container is terminating, all application data, logs that are produced during the container runtime would go away.
 In most cases, rather than losing those data, you want to backup them by store those data to public or private cloud storage service and restore the data next time when a container was launched from the same application.

 Meanwhile, there is an `ANBOX_EXIT_CODE`  environment variable that can be used in the  `backup` hook to detect if Anbox terminates correctly or not.

 For example, if you want to collect container logs and backup them to a public or private storage service for further investigation when a container doesn't terminate properly.

 ```bash
 #!/bin/sh -ex